As I'm writing this blog post on January 13, 2023, the year of 2022 is nearly two weeks behind us at this point.

-I started off the month by adding yet another share to my position in Amazon (AMZN) at a cost of $94.80.
+I started off the month in my taxable accounts by adding yet another share to my position in Amazon (AMZN) at a cost of $94.80.
 As I alluded to in a previous post a while back, AMZN is the leader in e-commerce and cloud computing.
 And while the stock doesn't pay a dividend right now, it almost certainly will in the next six or seven years.

 On that same note, I increased my position in Alphabet (GOOGL) by a share for the price of $100.18.
 GOOGL is the dominant digital advertising company in the world.
 And like AMZN, I suspect that it will likely begin paying a dividend by the end of this decade.

 My first dividend stock purchase for the month was when I opened a starter position of three shares in Tractor Supply (TSCO) at an average cost per share of $210.95.
 For readers interested in the rationale on why I made this stock purchase and the two that will follow, my December 2022 dividend stock watch list post can provide more details.
 This transaction added $11.04 to my net annual forward dividend income, which equates to a 1.74% net dividend yield.

 The next dividend stock purchase that I completed in December was one share of Union Pacific (UNP) at a price of $205.71.
 This buy boosted my net annual forward dividends by $5.20, which is equivalent to a 2.53% dividend yield.